scipy-conference/scipy_proceedings/papers/tyler_martin/manuscript.rst

-PRISM theory fall into two categories: those that define the properties of a single site-type (e.g., density, diameter) and those that define properties for a site-type pair (e.g., closure, potential, omega). pyPRISM defines two base container classes, based on this concept, which inherit from a parent :code:`pyPRISM.Table` class: :code:`pyPRISM.ValueTable` and :code:`pyPRISM.PairTable`.
+PRISM theory fall into two categories: those that define the properties of a single site-type (e.g., density, diameter) and those that define properties for a site-type pair (e.g., closure, potential, omega). pyPRISM defines two base container classes based on this concept, both of which inherit from a parent :code:`pyPRISM.Table` class: :code:`pyPRISM.ValueTable` and :code:`pyPRISM.PairTable`.
 These classes store numerical and non-numerical data, support complex iteration, and provide a :code:`.check()` method that is used to ensure that all parameters are fully specified.
 Both :code:`pyPRISM.Table` subclasses also support setting multiple pair-data at once, thereby making scripts easier to maintain *via* reduced visual noise and repetition.
+Additionally, :code:`pyPRISM.ValueTable` automatically invokes matrix symmetry when a user set an off-diagonal pair, setting the :math:`\alpha,\beta` and :math:`\beta,\alpha` pairs automatically.

 .. code:: python
     :linenos: